Annual US inflation falls to 3-year low, clearing the way for the Fed to begin cutting rates

 Some food prices, including for meat, fish and eggs, are still increasing faster than before the pandemic.
 Dairy and fruit and vegetable prices, though, fell in July.

-Wednesday’s report showed that inflation is steadily falling closer to the Fed’s 2% target — though not too quickly, which might suggest that the economy is weakening, said Tara Sinclair, an economist at George Washington University and a former Treasury Department official.
+At a White House event Wednesday, President Joe Biden was asked whether the nation had defeated inflation.

+“Yes, yes, yes,” he said.
+“I’ve told you we’re going to have a soft landing,” he added, referring to an economy in which inflation is tamed without a steep recession.

-For nearly a year, cooling inflation has provided gradual relief to America’s consumers, who were stung by the price surges that erupted three years ago, particularly for food, gas, rent and other necessities.
+For nearly a year, cooling inflation has provided gradual relief to America’s consumers, who were stung by the price surges that erupted three years ago.
 Inflation peaked two years ago at 9.1%, the highest level in four decades.

 In July, excluding volatile food and energy costs, so-called core prices climbed a mild 0.2% from June, after a 0.1% increase the previous month.
 And compared with a year earlier, core inflation slowed from 3.3% to 3.2% — the lowest level since April 2021.
 Core prices are closely watched by economists because they typically provide a better read of where inflation is headed.

 Fed Chair Jerome Powell has said he is seeking additional evidence of slowing inflation before the Fed begins cutting its key interest rate.
-Economists widely expect the Fed’s first rate cut to occur in mid-September.
+Economists widely expect the Fed’s first rate cut to occur in mid-September, and will be followed by additional cuts in November and December.
+Investors are betting that at least one of those cuts will be a half-point, according to future prices.

 When the central bank lowers its benchmark rate, over time it tends to reduce the cost of borrowing for consumers and businesses.
 Mortgage rates have already declined in anticipation of the Fed’s first rate reduction.